emily-elizabeth/Database-Designer/README.md

 # Database-Designer

-Visual database designer for SQLite
+Visual database designer for SQLite and MySQL

 Database Designer is an intuitive app designed to simplify data structuring.
 It provides a GUI-based editor for easy construction and editing of database contents, including labels, fields, and checkboxes.
 It's perfect for beginners and those seeking a straightforward way to create and manage digital databases.
 With its minimalist design and simple options, Database Designer makes creating your first database a breeze.